gk5951/RIT-DSCI-633-FDS/README.md

  2. Develop critical, entry-level skill sets required to solve real-world problems that utilize machine learning.

 ## Prerequisites
 Knowledge of **Python** and **Github** is required.
 An excellent primer for python can be found [here](https://github.com/Akuli/python-tutorial).
 And a quick and dirty intro to Github can be found [here.](https://guides.github.com/activities/hello-world/).
-I have not used it, but this comes highly recommended - [python programming] (https://developers.google.com/edu/python/Together), they should help you get up to speed with what is needed for this course.
+I have not used it, but this comes highly recommended - [python programming](https://developers.google.com/edu/python/Together), they should help you get up to speed with what is needed for this course.

 ## Time Management
 |Activity| Expected Time(hrs/wk) |